vitorz/pastebin/README.md

 3. At startup, you’ll be prompted to select a local IP address to bind to.
    This is done using a **custom graphical selector** rendered in your terminal.

-4. After selection, a **QR code** will be shown in the terminal pointing to the HTTPS endpoint.
+4. After selection, an page URL and a related **QR code** will be shown in the terminal pointing to an HTTPS protected page where you can submit text to share.
-   Scan it with your mobile device to open the web interface without typing, or open the shown link directly with the local internet browser.

 5. Open your browser on any LAN-connected device/machine and go to: